 Understanding Charity Metrics

 How can general charity statistics be used to help inform your decision on which charity to support?
-This is the first article in a series that will help assess the accountability of any charity, what their reported financial information could mean and how it relates to their mission.
+This is the first article in a series that will help assess the accountability of a charity, what their reported financial information could mean and how it relates to their mission.

 Most of the information about a charity is provided in Annual Information Statements (AIS).
 These documents are the main source of communication from charities to the Australia Charities and Not-for-profits Commission (ACNC).
 All registered charities have to submit AIS statements, unless they meet specific requirements.